Pablissimo/SonarTsPlugin/README.md

 	export-name.debtOffset=1h
 	export-name.debtType=HARDWARE_RELATED_PORTABILITY

-**You will need to restart the SonarQube server after configuring custom rules this way before subsequent analyses will pick them up.**
+**You will need to restart the SonarQube server after configuring custom rules this way before subsequent analyses will pick them up.
+You will also need to activate the new rules after restart for any quality profile you want them to participate in - by default they will be disabled.**

 * for documentation about the `technical debt` parameters look [here](http://docs.sonarqube.org/display/PLUG/Rule+Remediation+Costs) and [here](http://javadocs.sonarsource.org/5.2/apidocs/org/sonar/api/server/debt/DebtRemediationFunction.html)
 * for possible values for `debtType` go [here](http://javadocs.sonarsource.org/5.2/apidocs/org/sonar/api/server/rule/RulesDefinition.SubCharacteristics.html)